ddevault/cpython/Doc/library/mailbox.rst

 .. class:: mbox(path, factory=None, create=True)

-   A subclass of :class:`Mailbox` for mailboxes in mbox format.
+   A subclass of :class:`Mailbox` for mailboxes in mbox format. *path* is either a :term:`path-like object` or a :term:`file-like object` to read or write the mbox contents to or from.
 Parameter *factory* is a callable object that accepts a file-like message representation (which behaves as if opened in binary mode) and returns a custom representation.
 If *factory* is ``None``, :class:`mboxMessage` is used as the default message representation.
 If *create* is ``True``, the mailbox is created if it does not exist.

    The mbox format is the classic format for storing mail on Unix systems.
 All messages in an mbox mailbox are stored in a single file with the beginning of